Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 In the heat of the moment, you're prone to making mistakes.

-So take any opportunity to cross moving water when the stakes are low:
+So re-read all of these water crossing safety tips, and then take any opportunity to cross moving water when the stakes are low:

 C'mon!
 It'll be fun to find a slow moving, shallow stream or river and practice safe water crossings on a hot summer day.

 There are multiple ways to safely cross a river or stream, so try all of the water crossing safety tips you just learned.